ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When receiving a POST request to the authz-info endpoint that is specifically protected through the secure communication association shared with the AS, the RS proceeds as follows.
 In particular, the RS leverages the explicit indication provided by the AS through the "updated_rights" parameter defined in {{sec-updated_rights}}, which is included in the request in the case of dynamic update of access rights.

-* If the request does not include the "updated_rights" parameter, the RS processes the request and the access token therein like it would when receiving the request from C and according to the specific profile of ACE used.
-The access token in question is the first one in a token series.
+* If the POST request does not include the "updated_rights" parameter, the access token in question is the first one in a token series.
+Consequently, the RS processes the request and the access token therein like it would when receiving the request from C and according to the specific profile of ACE used.

-* If the request includes the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), then the access token in question, namely T_NEW, is not the first one in its token series, i.e., it is meant to dynamically update the access rights of C, while preserving the same secure communication association that is shared between C and the RS.
+* If the POST request includes the "updated_rights" parameter encoding a specific value, the access token in question is not the first one in a token series, i.e., it is meant to dynamically update the access rights of C, while preserving the same secure communication association that is shared between C and the RS.
+The processing of the POST request at the RS in this case is defined in {{sec-updated_rights}}.

-  In this case, the RS uses lookup information specified within T_NEW to determine whether it stores an access token T_OLD associated with C and belonging to the same token series of T_NEW.
-Such lookup information includes an identifier of the token series to which both T_NEW and T_OLD belong, and it can further comprise additional information elements pertaining to the specific profile of ACE used (e.g., the authentication credential of C that is bound to the access tokens of the token series).

-  By leveraging such lookup information, the RS checks whether it stores an access token T_OLD that belongs to the same token series of T_NEW, like it would when receiving the request from C and according to the specific profile of ACE used.

-  If the RS is currently storing such an old access token T_OLD and successfully validates the access token T_NEW, then the RS MUST supersede T_OLD by replacing the corresponding authorization information with the one specified in the new access token T_NEW.
-After that, the RS MUST associate T_NEW with the same secure communication association with which T_OLD was associated.

-  If the RS is not currently storing such an old access token T_OLD, then the RS MUST reject the POST request from the AS and MUST reply with an error response that has a response code equivalent to the CoAP code 5.00 (Internal Server Error).

-The explicit indication provided by the "updated_rights" parameter prevents possible ambiguous situations, where the RS might erroneously believe that an access token is the first one in a new token series (e.g., following the deletion of stored access tokens due to memory limitations).

 # New Parameters # {#sec-parameters}